The following article was first published on RBC Global Asset Management’s Learn & Plan content hub.

 Using ESG measurements to exclude specific companies or sectors

 Impact investing focuses on investing in companies and projects that seek to generate a measurable positive social or environmental impact — alongside a financial return.
 For example, an investor seeking returns could invest their capital in a project that assists underserved communities through support for low- and moderate-income home buyers, affordable rental housing units, small business administration loans and economic development.

 Of all the generations of investors, young people are at the forefront of RI, according to a 2019 report by the Responsible Investment Association.3 This trend might signal a bright future for responsible investment.
 Millennials’ incomes are rising, and they are poised to inherit US$30 trillion in the decades ahead.
 As they begin to invest that wealth, they might also fuel the growth of RI.

-To learn more about responsible investment, click here.
+To learn more about responsible investment, visit the Global Asset Management website.

 1. Global Sustainable Investment Alliance, Global Sustainable Investment Review, 2018